carlsmith/quran/README.md

 - A modern translation of the Quran, formatted to make it easy to maintain, and easy to parse.
-- Permissive licensing for the translation and software.
 - Software for parsing the source files into JSON AST files.
 - Software for generating editions of the translation in various formats, like HTML, EPUB and PDF.